 It’s true!
-I never tire of talking about my “darling shoulds,”
+I never tire of talking about my “darling shoulds.”

 It’s true!
 I never tire of talking about my “darling shoulds,” with apologies Thomas Aquinas, or whomever it was who referred to “my darling sins.”
 It is not surprising that this is perineal.
 Dr. Ellis felt that all the various cognitive distortions and irrational beliefs can be reduced and rendered to demands, particularly absolute, moralistic demands; our old friends should, ought, must and their several disguised and overt variations.
 You may not entirely agree with that assertion, and that’s OK.
 However, don’t lose the baby with the bath water as the implications, even if only partially correct, are staggering, suggesting that all or most human disturbance is driven by demands.
 Suck on that, Dr. Freud!
 When emotions and behavior are very extreme as in fanaticism, the demands are quite obvious: You must accept my creed or I will kill you!
 Happily, most of the time, for most of us, our darling shoulds are not nearly so troublesome for us and those around us, but make no mistake, these toxic semantic processes are responsible for much human misery for the individual and for society.

-I am republishing one of my posts from 2007 on the REBT-CBT Yahoogroup.
+I am republishing one of my posts from the old REBT-CBT Yahoogroup.
 It is in response to a question and challenge that I wish I could share with you verbatim because it is very clever and well-written.
 However, with no way to obtain permission, I will just have to summarize.
 A loyal reader has been reading “Feeling Good: The New Mood Therapy” by David Burns (a classic and one of our main texts) and got stuck on all the “should business,” just found it not only counter-intuitive but a bitter pill to swallow.
 The person says that there are plenty of ‘shoulds’ and ‘shouldn’t in life.
 They are called laws and rules, and help create order and make us civilized.
 The author then goes on to point out that a very early version “should” is “shalt” which immediately brings to mind the Ten Commandments.
 “Thou shalt not . . . “

 I probably would respond a little differently today, but my post from 2007 stands on its own: